E. B. West

-Edmund B. West (c.1804 – February 3, 1854) was an American dentist, physician, surgeon, and Wisconsin pioneer.
+Edmund B. West (c.1804 – February 3, 1854) was an American dentist, medical doctor, surgeon, and Wisconsin pioneer.
 He was one of the first dentists in the Wisconsin Territory, and went on to serve one year in the Wisconsin State Senate, representing Waukesha County.

 Biography

 Edmund B. West was born in Pennsylvania, likely in 1804 (during his term in the Wisconsin State Senate, he was noted as being the eldest member of the Senate at age 47, as of January 1852).
-He was educated at the University of Pennsylvania in Philadelphia, and worked as a physician in Wyoming County, Pennsylvania, from 1825 until 1841.
+He was educated at the University of Pennsylvania in Philadelphia, and worked as a medical doctor in Wyoming County, Pennsylvania, from 1825 until 1841.
 While residing in Wyoming County, he was active in politics as a leader of the local chapter of the Anti-Masonic Party, a forerunner of the Whig Party.

 He arrived in the city of Milwaukee around 1843 and began operating as a dentist and dental surgeon.
 At the time, he was one of the first professional dentists operating in the Wisconsin Territory.
 Around 1847, he moved west to the town of Waukesha, where he operated as a general physician and surgeon.

 Dr. West was first referenced in Wisconsin's political affairs in 1848, when he wrote as an advocate for Waukesha County physicians about what they saw as overly onerous state rules regarding the medical practice in the new state.
 In 1850, he was the Whig Party's nominee for Wisconsin State Assembly in Waukesha County's 4th State Assembly district (Waukesha and New Berlin).
 He was defeated by Democrat William A. Cone in that general election.

 A year later, State Senator George Hyer announced his resignation from the Senate in the middle of his term.
 Dr. West was selected as the Whig nominee for the January 1852 special election; the Free Soil Party, satisfied with his state position opposing the expansion of slavery and opposing the Fugitive Slave Act of 1850, chose to endorse his candidacy rather than running their own candidate.
 West won a narrow victory over Democrat William H. Thomas, in what was then a fairly reliable Democratic district, and represented Waukesha County in the Wisconsin State Senate for the 5th Wisconsin Legislature.